silvafj/BBK-MSCCS-2017-19/README.md

-# Worksheet on Creational Design Patterns
+# Worksheet on Design Patterns - Part I

 In these exercises we will be examining the following design patterns (amongst others):